 If you plan to sell products or services online and need to attract new customers to your business, you definitely need a website.
 Choosing a domain name is one of the first steps to setting up a website.
 Start with learning about your target audience and using the right tools to help you find and purchase your domain name.

-I’ll guide you through coming up with your domain name, finding the right domain registrar, and creating a domain name that attracts customers to your business.
+We’ll guide you through coming up with your domain name, finding the right domain registrar, and creating a domain name that attracts customers to your business.
 If you’re struggling to choose a domain name, these steps will show you how to find one unique to you and make it easy for customers to find you.

 The 7 Best Domain Registrars for Choosing Your Domain Name